ganelson/inform-evolution/proposals/0018-use-options-and-kit-configuration.md

 ## Impact on existing projects

-Although the existing syntax is likely to be deprecated soon, it has not been withdrawn.
-Old-style use option declarations work as before, so the changes are almost all additive.
+Although the existing syntax is likely to be deprecated soon, it has mostly not been withdrawn.

 If a project or one of its extensions explicitly refers to one of the kit constant symbols which previously expressed whether a use option was in force,